Last updated: May 2026 · Verified against manufacturer specs · Download CSV

 Pass-through charging — unit stays plugged in, battery on standby

-Runtime example: 300Wh × 0.85 ÷ 30W NAS = ~8.5 hours of backup
+Runtime: 300Wh × 0.85 ÷ 30W NAS = ~8.5 hours of backup

 "EcoFlow RIVER 3 Plus is an affordable NAS-compliant UPS with a switchover time of less than 10 milliseconds." — EcoFlow official